Azure/karpenter-provider-azure/docs/workshops/1_aks_cluster_creation_and_install_karpenter.md

 helm list -n "${KARPENTER_NAMESPACE}"
 ```

-Expected to see `aks-managed-workload-identity` and `cilium` here as well, but if things worked correctly you should see a karpenter line like the following:
+It's expected to see `aks-managed-workload-identity` and `cilium` here as well, but if things worked correctly you should see a karpenter line like the following:

 ```
 NAME       NAMESPACE       REVISION  UPDATED                                 STATUS    CHART